 Clinet produces a wine which is concentrated and rich but is supremely well balanced with a finish that lasts and lasts.
 It is hard to resist when young, yet the wines from the best vintages will continue to improve for over 10 years.
 Jean-Michel Arcaute was tragically killed in a boating accident in 2001.

-The first half of the year was unusually cold and wet and the vintage was saved by a long, dry, warm summer.
-Harvesting began in mid September and some of the Cabernets were not picked until the 3rd week of October.
-Most of the wines are now approaching their plateau of maturity with the pick of the bunch being the Cabernet-dominated Médocs and Graves.
+The first half of the year was exceptionally cold and wet and the vintage was saved by a long, dry and hot summer.
+Harvest began in mid-September and some cabernets were not picked until the 3rd week of October.
+Most wines are now approaching their plateau of maturity, with the choice of the bunch being the Cabernet-dominated Médocs and Graves.
 Pauillac was particularly successful.